Diabetes Awareness Month 2024: Ways to Participate as a Healthcare Provider

 What is Diabetes Awareness Month?

-During Diabetes Awareness Month, various healthcare and wellness organizations launch promotional campaigns, hold events, and partner together to show support for the diabetes community.
-Some initiatives focus on prevention and testing for prediabetes among at-risk populations, while others offer support and disease management resources for people living with the disease.
+During Diabetes Awareness Month, various healthcare and wellness organizations launch promotional campaigns (such as World Diabetes Day), hold events, and partner together to show support for the diabetes community.
+Some initiatives focus on prevention and testing for prediabetes among at-risk populations, while others offer support and management resources for people living with the disease.

 The Impact of Diabetes in America